ShivendraChaurasia/Tata-Gen-AI-Powered-Data-Analytics/README.md

 My Notebook: [Uploading Geldium Data Cleaning.ipynb…]()

-Detect Patterns and Risk Factors
+#### Detect Patterns and Risk Factors
 The analysis identified several high-risk indicators for delinquency.

-High-Risk Indicators for Delinquency
-Missed_Payments: A higher number of missed payments directly increases delinquency risk.
+* **Missed_Payments:** A higher number of missed payments directly increases delinquency risk.

-Credit_Utilization: High utilization suggests financial strain and a greater likelihood of default.
+* **Credit_Utilization:** High utilization suggests financial strain and a greater likelihood of default.

-Credit_Score: A lower score reflects a history of poor credit management.
+* **Credit_Score:** A lower score reflects a history of poor credit management.

-Debt_to_Income_Ratio: A higher ratio indicates a greater financial burden relative to income.
+* **Debt_to_Income_Ratio:** A higher ratio indicates a greater financial burden relative to income.

-"Late" or "Missed" Payment Status (Month_1 to Month_6): A trend of deteriorating payment behavior is a strong precursor to delinquency.
+* **"Late" or "Missed" Payment Status (Month_1 to Month_6):** A trend of deteriorating payment behavior is a strong precursor to delinquency.

-Insights Impacting Delinquency Prediction
+#### Insights Impacting Delinquency Prediction
-The significant class imbalance in the target variable must be addressed to build an accurate model.
+* The significant class imbalance in the target variable must be addressed to build an accurate model.

-Skewed numerical distributions may require transformation (e.g., log transformation) for certain models.
+* Skewed numerical distributions may require transformation (e.g., log transformation) for certain models.

-The time-series potential of the Month_x variables can be leveraged by creating new features (e.g., number of late payments in the last 3 months).
+* The time-series potential of the Month_x variables can be leveraged by creating new features (e.g., number of late payments in the last 3 months).

-Exploratory Data Analysis (EDA) Summary Report
+### Exploratory Data Analysis (EDA) Summary Report
 1. Introduction
 This report summarizes the EDA performed on the delinquency prediction dataset.
 The goal was to understand the data's structure, identify patterns, detect anomalies, and pinpoint potential risk indicators for predicting customer delinquency.